Choose another writer in this calendar:

 Grossman is considered one of Israel's most perceptive writers, who has with his work and constant activity brought closer together secular and religious people.
 In May 2005 Grossman and Amos Elon were named winners of the Jewish Quarterly Wingate Literary Prize 2004.
 Grossman's Someone to Run With won the Fiction Award, Amos Elon took the Non-Fiction Prize.
 In August 2006 Grossman joined A.B.
 Yehoshua and Amos Oz in a plea to Israeli Prime Minister to reach a cease-fire agreement between Israel and Hezbollah forces in Lebanon.
-A few days later Grossman's son Uri died, after his tank was hit by a Hezbollah missile.
+A few days later Grossman's younger son, Uri, a tank commander in the Israeli Defense Forces, died in southern Lebanon, after his tank was hit by a Hezbollah missile.
 Grossman was awarded in 2010 the German Book Trade Peace Prize.

 Grossman began writing To the End of the Land in 2003.
 The story about two friends, Avram and Ilan,

 place between 1967 and 2000.
 Ora marries Ilan, has a child with him, but later also with Avram.
 War and other forces